cta-wave/dpctf-deploy/README.md

 The test runner can be configured to be accessed by either an IP or a domain.
 Setting up the access with an IP address is a lot easier than with domain, however, https tests only work with a valid certificate on TVs.
 It is recommended to only use IP address access for debugging the setup.

+#### Windows WSL Proxy

+> [!NOTE]
+> You can skip this step if you are using Docker-Desktop or don't use Windows at all

+In order to make the test runner accessible for other devices in the network some extra steps are required.
+All commands have to be run in the Windows Powershell.

+> [!CAUTION]
+> The Windows Powershell has to be run with Admin Priviliges **as Admin User**!

+1. Run `wsl hostname -I` and copy the (first) IP address e.g. 172.24.202.133 (lets call this <wsl_ip>)
+2. Run
+   - `netsh.exe interface portproxy add v4tov4 connectport=8000 connectaddress=0.0.0.0 listenport=8000 listenaddress=<wsl_ip>`
+   - `netsh.exe interface portproxy add v4tov4 connectport=8443 connectaddress=0.0.0.0 listenport=8443 listenaddress=<wsl_ip>`

 #### With IP address

 Note: When using an IP address https tests won't work.